AlexanderPoone/arcgis-demo-collection/oic/README.md

 ### Instructions
 To use tools like Measurement and Line of Sight in Overlay Mode, you need to add a layer with 3D buildings to the Scene beforehand.
 For Hong Kong, you may find 3D buildings from governmental organisations (e.g. HKMS 2.0, GeodataStore).
-For Macau and cities in mainland China, you may find shared items on ArcGIS Online from other users, or [https://osmbuildings.org/](OSM-Buildings).
+For Macau and cities in mainland China (e.g. Shanghai in the second demo below), you may find shared items on ArcGIS Online from other users, or [https://osmbuildings.org/](OSM-Buildings).
 A custom geoprocessing tool is made using [https://overpass-turbo.eu/](Overpass-Turbo) to convert OSM-Buildings into extruded features.

 ### Demos